-Work wise, I ploughed back in as much learning from the program as I could into starting new projects that could demonstrate business value, kept on demo'ing small proof of concept data science applications whenever I got a chance, and I think managed to create enough buzz around the topic which matched what was happening all around in the industry.
+Work wise, I ploughed back in as much learning from the program as I could into starting new projects that could demonstrate business value, kept on demo’ing small proof of concept data science applications whenever I got a chance, and I think managed to create enough buzz around the topic which matched what was happening all around in the industry.
 All my projects at school were on work related topics that I could take back with me and this also meant that I did almost all my projects in a team of one.
 As the program entered its last phase I transitioned into a full time data scientist role in the same company as I thought I could provide unique value by marrying my domain expertise in telecommunications with my new found data science knowledge.
-Glassdoor lists "Data Scientist" as #1 job in the list of 50 best jobs in America in 2019 (link), Bloomberg Economics lists it as the hottest job in America (link).
+Glassdoor lists “Data Scientist” as #1 job (new window) in the list of 50 best jobs in America in 2019, Bloomberg Economics lists it as the hottest job (new window).

 The time I spent at Georgetown was an incredibly rewarding experience.
 The joy of learning something new, the sense of accomplishment at being able to finish all the assignments and projects on time, the nervous energy before an exam, the sinking feeling that attending multiple holiday parties and preparing for two finals and projects and poster sessions all at the same time maybe isn’t such a good idea, and so many other bitter sweet experiences gave me memories of a lifetime.
 There is however, something much more profound that I realized while attending classes with 20 somethings and that is that a place of learning does not age, it feeds off the youthful energy of the students who study there, combined with their desire to seek new knowledge they keep the university forever young, forever full of life and it rubs on to you as well.
 Would I do it all over again, you bet.